LeonardoFaggiani/Template/README.md

 It can be used via the dotnet CLI or through a UI to make the experience more user-friendly. 😉

 ## Give a Star! ⭐
-If you liked the project or if JustAnotherLobby helped you, please give a star ;)
+If you liked the project or if `Custom API Template` helped you, please give a star 😉

 # Installation